También puedes leer este artículo en: Español

 Even for those who know Boys Love, the meaning of the term is confusing when considering other names associated with it, most notably yaoi and shōnen’ai.
 What's the deal with yaoi?
 Shounen’ai??
 Aren’t they all the same??

-To ease the confusion over these terms and the genre, I will define Boys Love and yaoi along with shōnen’ai.
-In doing so, I will also briefly touch on the history of the genre and introduce a few series that best represent it.
+To ease the confusion over these terms and the genre, we will define Boys Love and yaoi along with shōnen’ai.
+In doing so, we will also briefly touch on the history of the genre and introduce a few series that best represent it.